cunarist/rinf/documentation/docs/shorthand-command.md

 rinf ...
 ```

-> All the commands of this framework can originally be executed with `dart run rust_in_flutter ...`.
+> All the commands of this framework can originally be executed with `dart run rinf ...`.
 However, this is quite long and cumbersome to write over and over again.
 That's why this framework provides a shorthand command tool.